sadikih/pesapal_rdbms/README.md

 5. Use the web interface to test CRUD operations.

 ## Credit
-All code written by [Your Name].
+All code written by Sadiki Hamisi.
 No third-party libraries used except PHP standard libraries.